OneNoxTi/sms-api/docs/instruction/sms/address_book/black_list.md

 slug: /black_list
 ---

-This tab allows you to blacklist numbers you do not want to send messages to
+This tab allows you to blacklist numbers you do not want to send messages to.

 To open this tab, open the **Address Book** section and select the **BLACK LIST** tab.